notification-icon

 Mountain biking

-Nepal is a nation of variations, with all the right mountain riding terrain to satisfy any mountain biker’s needs.
+Nepal is a nation of variations, with suitable mountain biking terrain to satisfy any mountain biker’s needs.
 For those who love mountain riding, it is the ideal location.
-The Upper Mustang and Annapurna regions, as well as the area around Pokhara, are all included in Nepal’s mountain riding excursions.
-Riders from all over the world are drawn to Nepal, which is promoting itself as a mountain-riding destination.
+The Upper Mustang and Annapurna regions and the area around Pokhara are all included in Nepal’s mountain biking excursions.
+Riders worldwide are drawn to Nepal, which promotes itself as a mountain-riding destination.
 Rentable mountain bikes are offered in Nepal for those who cannot buy them.

 Chitwan National Park

-Visit the Chitwan National Park, the largest natural preserve in all of Nepal.
-You can go to Sauraha village, which is close to the park (conservation area).
+Visit Chitwan National Park, Nepal’s most significant natural preserve.
+Sauraha village is close to the park (conservation area).
 The climate is consistently warm, and you may visit this area to observe one-horned rhinoceroses, Bengal tigers, and other protected endangered animals.
 Numerous tourists also embark on elephant rides, animal safaris, boat trips down the Rapti River, and excursions to the traditional Tharu communities.

 Visit Kathmandu’s and Pokhara’s churches.

 No Christmas Eve is complete without visiting the midnight church mass, and on Christmas Day, people assemble in Kathmandu and Pokhara at the midnight masses.
-You may spend some time and take it easy in the environment, which is divine and serene.
+You may spend some time and take it easy in the divine and serene environment.
 Even more individuals from abroad donate to or distribute presents to the church’s young members.
 This is the best way to spread kindness and happiness among people.

 Food to try during Christmas in Nepal

-Although there are many different foods to choose from, we still advise eating traditional Nepali food on this day.
-Besides, you may taste Newari cuisine and tour the traditional local places.
+Although there are many different foods, we still advise eating traditional Nepali food today.
+Besides, you can taste Newari cuisine and tour traditional local places.
 One of Nepal’s ethnic groups, the Newari, has a diverse culture, customs, and cuisine.
-If you like, you may order an entire meal platter in addition to a selection of food options and local alcohol.
+If you like, you may order an entire meal platter, food options, and local alcohol.
 In addition, various foods such as Sel Roti, Dal Bhat Tarkari, Thukpa, Momos, and Yomari are usually prepared around Christmas in Nepal.

 How Christmas is celebrated in Nepal

 In Nepal, the government began celebrating Christmas Day as a national holiday in 2063 BS (2006).
-For the next 11 years, Christmas Day was proclaimed a national holiday by the government.
+For the next 11 years, the government proclaimed Christmas Day a national holiday.
 In actuality, the government acknowledges dozens of holidays in Nepal.
-So, in 2016, Christmas’ public holiday status was removed due to the excessive number of days off.
+So, in 2016, the status of Christmas as a public holiday was removed due to the excessive number of days off.

-But many of Nepal’s almost four million Christians will continue to celebrate even without official recognition.
-Even though it is not a national holiday, there is still celebration at the office, schools, markets, and churches on this day.
-On Christmas Eve at midnight and maybe on Christmas Day, many Nepali Christians will attend special church services.
+However, almost four million Christians in Nepal will continue celebrating even without official recognition.
+Even though it is not a national holiday, there is still celebration at the offices, schools, markets, and churches on this day.
+Many Nepali Christians attend special church services on Christmas Eve at midnight and maybe on Christmas Day.
 Christmas is celebrated on December 25 in Nepal, and many of its rituals were “imported” from the West.

 FAQs